bbgit/bbgit.github.io/README.md

-### Conditions as of August 5, 2025 at 9:10:18 AM CDT
+### Conditions as of August 5, 2025 at 9:15:38 AM CDT

 Temperature: 73.60 &deg;F

 Feels like: 73.60 &deg;F

-Humidity: 96%
+Humidity: 94%

-Wind Direction: N
+Wind Direction: NNE

 Windspeed: 0.0 mph